 Advising for Mathematics and Statistics

-The Department of Mathematics offers three distinct but overlapping majors:
+The Department of Mathematics and Computer Science offers three distinct majors:

-- Mathematics: for students with an interest in both pure and applied mathematics;
+- Mathematics: for students with an interest in either pure or applied mathematics, or both;

 - Mathematics-economics: for students interested in economics, the mathematical underpinnings of economic models, and mathematical and statistical methods as applied to economic problems;

-All three of these majors begin with the calculus sequence (MATH 140, 150, 160) in the first year of study.
+The mathematics and mathematics-economics majors begin with the calculus sequence (MATH 140, 155, 200), the computer science major with MATH 140, 155.
 Here are some guidelines for placement in that sequence (these apply to all students interested in calculus, not just prospective majors):

 - After passing the ALEKS exam, students with no calculus experience or who scored 3 or less on the AB or BC calculus exam should enroll in MATH 140.
-Prospective majors should plan to complete the full calculus sequence during their first year, while students not wanting a full year of calculus are encouraged to enroll in MATH 140 during spring term.
+Prospective majors should plan to complete the full calculus sequence during their first year, while students not wanting a full year of calculus are encouraged to enroll in MATH 140 whenever it is offered.

-- After passing the ALEKS exam, students who scored a 4 or 5 on the AB exam or a 4 on the BC exam should enroll in MATH 150 during either the fall or winter.
-Prospective majors should plan to take MATH 160 during a later term of their first year.
+- After passing the ALEKS exam, students who scored a 4 or 5 on the AB exam or a 4 or 5 on the BC exam should enroll in MATH 155 during either the fall or winter.
+Prospective majors should plan to take MATH 200 during a later term of their first year.